• Summary

 SPONSOR: Kelles

-TITLE OF BILL: An act to amend the public authorities law, in relation to establishing the green affordable pre-electrification program PURPOSE OR GENERAL IDEA OF BILL: to fill the funding gap that exists because residential buildings some- times need certain types of rehabilitation work before they can be eligible for funding for programs relating to energy efficiency and weatherization SUMMARY OF PROVISIONS: Sec.
-1- short title; "the Green Affordable Pre-electrification fund" (GAP fund) Sec.
-2 - legislative Intent Sec.
-3 - adds a new public authorities law section 1872-b to establish a green affordable pre-electrification program to be administered by NYSERDA, in consultation with the Division of Housing and Community Renewal, to fund and provide technical assistance for projects to address structural deficiencies or code violations or other problems in residential buildings so as to make such buildings eligible for munici- pal, state or federal funding for residential energy efficiency, elec- trification, weatherization, installation of insulation, and resiliency programs; provides for tenant protections; gives priority to projects in disadvantaged communities Sec.
-4 - severability Sec.
-5 - effective date JUSTIFICATION: According to the New York State Department of Environmental Conserva- tion, emissions from the construction and operation of buildings comprised 32% of the State's total greenhouse gas emissions (GHGs) in 2022.
+TITLE OF BILL: An act to amend the private housing finance law, in relation to estab- lishing the green affordable pre-electrification program and the energy efficiency and electrification interagency coordination group PURPOSE OR GENERAL IDEA OF BILL: to fill the gap that exists because residential buildings sometimes need certain types of rehabilitation work before they can be eligible for funding for programs relating to energy efficiency and weatherization and to improve coordination across related programs so more low and moderate income people can benefit from these programs SUMMARY OF PROVISIONS: Sec.
+1- adds a new Article 33 to the private housing finance law to establish a green affordable pre-electrification program, to be adminis- tered by the Division of Housing and Community Renewal in consultation with NYSERDA, in order to fund and provide technical assistance for projects to address structural deficiencies or code violations or other problems in residential buildings thereby making such buildings eligible for municipal, state or federal funding for residential energy efficien- cy, electrification, weatherization, installation of insulation, and resiliency programs; gives priority to projects in disadvantaged commu- nities; provides for labor protections and tenant protections for pre-e- lectrification projects under the program; establishes an Energy Effi- ciency & Electrification interagency Coordination Group to facilitate the interagency coordination of both renovations required prior to ener- gy efficiency and electrification measures and of the energy efficiency & electrification measures themselves; Sec.
+2 - effective date A-print of the bill shifts the program from NYSERDA to DHCR and estab- lishes the energy efficiency and electrification interagency coordi- nation group JUSTIFICATION: According to the New York State Department of Environmental Conserva- tion, emissions from the construction and operation of buildings comprised 32% of the State's total greenhouse gas emissions (GHGs) in 2022.
 Of this total, the combustion of fossil fuels in residential buildings accounted for 34%, with an additional 33% deriving from emis- sions from imported fuels.
 Electrification of existing buildings is key to the reduction of these GHGs and the achievement of the CLCPA's goal of an 85% reduction in statewide GHG emissions from 1990 levels by 2050.
 Per the New York State Climate Action Council, "switching from fossil fuels to heat pumps for heating and hot water will immediately and significantly reduce GHG emissions and criteria pollutants from buildings".
 To reach this target, NYSERDA analysis shows the state must electrify 250,000 buildings per year.
 The State of New York is already investing substantial amounts toward electrifying residential buildings, having committed $250 million over five years to a Climate Friendly Homes Fund which intends to elec- trify 10,000 homes.
 However, a significant portion of the State's building stock is old and in disrepair, blocking its access to building decarbonization and resi- liency assistance.
-Units in 5- to 50-unit buildings constitute nearly 20% of the housing stock in New York State, almost 70% of the tenants in these buildings are low- and moderate-income, and more than 1.3 million units in such properties are heated by non-electric equipment that is over 15 years old and nearing or beyond replacement age.
-These buildings may have inadequate electrical systems to handle the Installation of high-efficiency heat pumps, and/or envelope issues that would reduce the efficiency of electrification strategies, and/or environmental hazards like mold, lead-based paint, or asbestos which must be addressed before electrification can begin.
+Units in 5- to 50-unit buildings constitute nearly 20% of the housing stock in New York State, almost 70% of the tenants in these buildings are low- and moderate-income, and more than 1,3 million units in such properties are heated by non-electric equipment that is over 15 years old and nearing or beyond replacement age.
+These buildings may have inadequate electrical systems to handle the installation of high-efficiency heat pumps, and/or envelope issues that would reduce the efficiency of electrification strategies, and/or environmental hazards like mold, lead-based paint, or asbestos which must be addressed before electrification can begin.
 State and federal energy efficiency and weatherization programs do not cover the cost to make prerequisite upgrades addressing structural defi- ciencies or mitigating health and safety issues.
 Thus, there is a crit- ical need to support such improvements for the state to adequately decarbonize the building sector towards our climate goals.
 This bill would close the gap in current programs by funding prerequi- site upgrades not currently supported by existing funding programs, and help make it possible for our State to meet its climate goals.
 It would assist low-to-moderate (LMI) households to overcome the barriers to weatherizing and/or electrifying their homes, finally enabling them to take advantage of weatherization and electrification assistance provided through Next Energy NY, the Clean Energy Fund, and the Federal Inflation Reduction Act.
-In recognition of the significant benefit of the GAP Fund to landlords, the bill requires that participating landlords commit to protections that prevent displacement of existing tenants.
 PRIOR LEGISLATIVE HISTORY: A9170 of 2023-24 - referred to Corporations, Authorities and Commissions FISCAL IMPLICATIONS FOR STATE AND LOCAL GOVERNMENTS: State fiscal impact to be determined; no local impact.
 EFFECTIVE DATE: Immediately

 Go to top